gomorpheus/morpheus-docs/getting_started/ha/3node.rst

 #.
 Subsequently we need to stop and start Rabbit on the NOT SOT nodes.

+   ..
+IMPORTANT:: The commands below must be run at root

    .. code-block:: bash

      [root@app-server-2 ~]# morpheus-ctl stop rabbitmq